 Coupled with our ability to source qualified candidates, Cowen Partners uses scientifically proven methods to test for personality, behavior, company objectives, and culture in order to find the best candidates for our clients.
 No more wasted time on subjective screening and inherent bias’, our screening process lets you focus on the best people for the job.

 As leaders among the nation’s best executive recruiters, we have experience working with private, public, pre-IPO, and non-profit organizations.
-Clients are typically $50 million in revenue to Fortune 1000 companies or have assets between $500 million to $15 billion.
+Clients are typically $50 million in revenue to Fortune 1000 companies or have assets over one billion.

 Successful placements span the entire C-Suite – CEO, Chief Operating Officer, Chief Financial Officer, CHRO, CMO, and include vice president sales and marketing, general counsel, and other director-level leadership roles.